AraneaDev/accountant/docs/installation.md

 You can read more about the available configuration settings in the [Configuration](configuration.md) section.

 # Database
-Publish the database migration file with the following command:
+Publish the database migration files with the following command:

 ```sh
 php artisan vendor:publish --tag="accountant-migrations"